2006 (January to June)

 While tracking down a criminal named Nails Grieg, Batman discovers the remains of a 4-year-old girl in the subway.
 The Dark Knight deduces that the girl accidentally died while in the care of her grandfather.
 The grandfather had covered it up and made it seem as if the girl ran away because he was ashamed of his terrible deed.
 Batman joins the girl’s father at the hospital as grandpa gives a confession before passing on.

-–FLASHBACK: Late March.
-The one-page flashback from Superman/Batman #32 takes place here.
+–FLASHBACK: From Superman/Batman #32.
+Late March.
 Batman battles Joker in the rain and stops him from detonating a nuclear device.
 Batman, despite currently working out of a downtown Bat-Bunker, secretly stores the nuclear bomb in the Batcave (as referenced in Superman/Batman #33).
-I’ve placed this here because it is mentioned as taking place a “couple years ago” prior to Superman/Batman #32.
+I’ve placed this item here because it is said to occur a “couple years” prior to Superman/Batman #32.
 Writer Mark Verheiden could be referencing a specific past nuclear threat involving Joker, as there have been several.
 However, it seems probable that he isn’t referencing anything at all, which is why I’ve added this flashback note.

 BRUCE WAYNE: FUGITIVE Continued…